 Why Coffee is Good for You

-"Coffee is the new red wine, without the hangover," says Bob Arnot, MD, a TV medical correspondent and health-book author who has tested hundreds of coffees from around the world.
-The health-boosting ingredients are antioxidants called chlorogenic acids, a group of antioxidants in the polyphenol family of nutrients, found in plant foods.
+“Coffee is the new red wine, without the hangover,” says Bob Arnot, MD, a popular TV medical correspondent and health book author who has tested hundreds of coffees from around the world.
+The health-boosting ingredients are antioxidants called chlorogenic acids.
+The name doesn’t mean they’re acidic, in the sense of upsetting your stomach; it’s just a technical designation for a group of antioxidants in the polyphenol family of nutrients, found in all plant foods.

 “These powerful anti-inflammatory and antioxidant compounds are the most important health components of coffee, just as they are in the freshest fruits and vegetables, fine red wines, and premium green teas,” says Arnot.
 But given the way we eat, coffee is typically the top source of these nutrients in the American diet.

 In testing coffees with high-tech lab tools (think back to CSI episodes with mass spectrometers), Arnot found that levels of chlorogenic acids could be dramatically higher—by a hundred times or more—in the healthiest coffees, maximizing their therapeutic qualities.
 And, he identified how to get the most antioxidants in a cup of java.